1. Don’t buy boxes, find and reuse them!

 - Grocery Stores

-Places like U-Haul offer programs like TAKE A BOX/LEAVE A BOX.
+Places like U-Haul offer programs like TAKE A BOX/LEAVE A BOX, which is perfect for those seeking out eco-friendly lifestyle tips and green living hacks.

 2. Return/recycle boxes when you’re done!

 Much like anything item that you use, keep in mind the lifecycle of that item.
 When you’re done moving, cardboard boxes can be stored for the next time you or a friend move.
-They also can be properly recycled so you don’t have to feel as bad about using found boxes.3.
+They also can be properly recycled so you don’t have to feel as bad about using found boxes.
+These small eco-friendly lifestyle tips ensure a sustainable moving process and align with the best green living hacks.3.
 Get rid of “stuff”

 Some of the following recommendations were born out of necessity, and some actually had some forethought.
 Consider your towel drawer/closet packing material and use it… EVERYWHERESmall washcloths are also great padding to go in between cups or other glassware.
 Full size towels are protection for your furniture from getting scratched.
 Your dresser drawers do not need to be emptied.
 Some people will take all of their clothes out and put them all into boxes and then move the drawers inside the bureau.
 You can always consider leaving the clothes in those drawers, moving your dresser, and then moving the drawers as if they were boxes.
 The Life Hack Website Winebox Shoe Carrier (just take a look!)
 And my personal favorite, keeping your clothes on hangers.
+These simple green living hacks make packing easier and reduce waste.
 Note: This one does require a plastic bag so please consider the environment when doing so.
 But it will save you a lot of boxes and use of electricity re-ironing all of your fancy pants in the future.